makrai/notes/kratzer88-stage-level-individual-level-pred.md

 this

 reading?
-Suppose we h�ve 300 Stct Hans.
+Suppose we have 300 Stct Hans.
 The following l i s t gives an overview o f their favorite pieces of music.

 (89)